Study Abroad Program Overview

 Study abroad this spring in the Japanese language program at Doshisha University, located in the beautiful city of Kyoto.
 Intensive Japanese is offered from beginning through advanced levels.

-UC students enroll in Japanese language and area studies at the Center for Japanese Language.
-In addition, the Center offers courses on Japanese culture, arts, society, history, politics, economics, and intercultural communication taught in English.
+UC students enroll in Japanese language and Japan studies courses in the Center for Japanese Language.
+The Center offers courses in language, Japanese culture, arts, society, history, politics, economics, and intercultural communication taught in English.

 Students attend classes with international students.

 Language of Instruction